 Sassy Mama Tip: While the boat departs from Tung Chung, in-town pickup is offered from Tsim Sha Tsui.

-Read More: That Mama: Janet Walker, Spokesperson Of Hong Kong Dolphin Watch
+Read More: That Mama – Janet Walker, Spokesperson Of Hong Kong Dolphin Watch

-Kadoorie Farm and Botanical Garden
+Kadoorie Farm And Botanical Garden

 Kadoorie Farm is an active organic farm, garden and wildlife sanctuary that initially started as a way to provide agricultural aid to poor farmers in the New Territories in 1956.
 The farm’s animals are all rescued and unable to return to their wild settings, but the enclosures are very well maintained and mimic their natural environment well.
 You’ll see hawks, owls, parrots, boars, small reptiles, alligators, flamingos and even a couple of Asian leopard cats.
-You can also visit the exclusively vegetarian cafe, with the ingredients coming directly from the farm.
+You can also visit the exclusively vegetarian cafe, with the ingredients coming directly from the farm

-Admission: $50 per adult; $25 per child; $20 for adults over age 60′ entry is free for children under 5 years.
+Admission: $50 per adult; $25 per child from 4 to 11 years old; $20 for adults over age 60; entry is free for children under 5 years.

-Opening Hours: 9:30am to 5pm daily, except certain closing days.
+Opening Hours: 9:30am to 5pm daily, except certain closing days

 Mai Po Nature Reserve

 The Mai Po Nature Reserve is a World Wildlife Federation (WWF) area and is listed under the Wild Animals Protection Ordinance of Hong Kong, so while individual access is restricted, you can book guided tours to view the beautiful marshes.
-Over 90,000 birds naturally migrate to the Mai Po Nature Reserve every winter, plus are also some beautiful mangroves and a vibrant insect, fish and mudskipper population.
+Over 90,000 birds naturally migrate to the Mai Po Nature Reserve every winter, plus there are also some beautiful mangroves and a vibrant insect, fish and mudskipper population.

 Admission: WWF organises visits to Mai Po Nature Reserve suitable for individual visitors, students and teachers, and specialists.
-Book your spot here.
+Book your spot here

-Opening Hours: Daily 9am to 5pm,
+Daily 9am to 5pm,

 Hoi Ha Wan Marine Park